-Trekking in Kanchenjunga base camp is attractive because it is less visited by tourist, the rhododendron forests are spectacular and the mountain scenery offers new vistas.
-A number of glaciers and server high trekking passes originated from Himalaya have no doubt added to the beauties of this region.
+Trekking in Kanchenjunga base camp is attractive because it is less visited by tourists, the rhododendron forests are spectacular and the mountain scenery offers new vistas.
+Several glaciers and server high trekking passes originated from Himalaya have no doubt added to the beauties of this region.
 The Kanchenjunga conservation area that surrounds it extends into protected areas in Sikkim and Tibet, and comprises a beautiful, un-spoilt wilderness.
 This is a Snow Leopard territory, but the reclusive predator shares the unbounded forests with the Himalayan Black Bear and the Assamese Macaque, among others.
-Cascading waterfalls, lush vegetation and thousands of species of plants await those who take the long trail to Kanchenjunga Base Camp, the main route which has been described as ‘untracked’.
+Cascading waterfalls, lush vegetation, and thousands of species of plants await those who take the long trail to Kanchenjunga Base Camp, the main route which has been described as ‘untracked’.

-Remoteness of the Kanchenjunga region, North face of Jannu, Kumbhakarna Glacier, The Nagphu rock dome, Views of Gimmigela, Wedge & Tent peaks, Buddhist Monasteries, Cardamom fields, Rhododendrons, Numerous waterfalls, Buddhist products of locala handicrafts, Nomadic hearders and Sherpa way of life.
+Remoteness of the Kanchenjunga region, North face of Jannu, Kumbhakarna Glacier, The Nagphu rock dome, Views of Gimmigela, Wedge & Tent peaks, Buddhist Monasteries, Cardamom fields, Rhododendrons, Numerous waterfalls, Buddhist products of local handicrafts, Nomadic headers and Sherpa way of life.